Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 Make the windows the focal point of your room by hanging a beautiful blind that demands attention.
 Go for a Roman blind so that the pattern is always visible – you can keep it on budget by learning how to make a Roman blind.

-This grey dining room showcases an instant decorating win will double up as a talking point at dinner parties.
+This grey dining room showcases an instant decorating win that will double up as a talking point at dinner parties.
 As a rule, pictures should be hung at eye level, with the centre around 145cm from the floor.
 However, the viewpoint will mostly be lower in a dining room as you'll be seated, so hang artwork a little lower, too.

 Painting the walls black is one of the most inexpensive yet dramatic ideas out there.
-It will instantly make your furniture and accent colours pop, and is a great foil to a smart, tropical-inspired theme.
+Black kitchens and dining spaces instantly make your furniture and accent colours pop, and is a great foil to a smart, tropical-inspired theme.
 Those lush potted palms and botanical artwork are other affordable additions.

-Old church chairs make particularly good dining chairs in an open-plan space, thanks to the bible storage at the back.
+Old church chairs make particularly good dining chairs in an open-plan kitchen, thanks to the bible storage at the back.
 And we love a farmhouse style table – particularly when the base is painted and the wood is left natural and waxed on top for an authentic country look.

 Use chair pads to make wooden seats more comfy.
-If you can't find any designs you like, recover plain ones with striped line tea towels for a French rustic look.
+If you can't find any designs you like, recover plain ones with striped linen tea towels for a rustic French-influenced shabby chic decorating idea.